rakshakhegde/kootweet/README.md

 kootweet gettweets {number} : Gets the specified number of tweets from your home feed.
 Ex: kootweet gettweets 3

-kootweet gettweets {number} {query} : Gets the specified number of tweets from.
+kootweet gettweets {number} {query} : Gets the specified number of tweets with the given query.
 Examples:
 For username:		kootweet gettweets 3 @venturesity
 For hashtag:		kootweet gettweets 3 #KooTweetApp